eNipu/academic-resume/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Public Key Cryptography
+  - course: Ph.D. in Public Key Cryptography
     institution: Okayama University, Japan
     year: 2019
   - course: M.Sc.(Dropped) in Computer Science and Engineering